ibexa/documentation-user/docs/getting_started/content_tree/content_tree.md

 6\.
 Click **Publish**.

-The newly created folder is now visible in the Content Tree.
+The newly created folder is now visible in the content tree.